newaetech/chipwhisperer/docs/source/custom-firmware.rst

 For example, the STM32F3, XMEGA, and SAM4S targets all have their own folder in the HAL folder and include sourcefiles for implementing things like serial communication, clock setup, etc, as well as interface functions to allow the main project files to do setup and send and receive serial characters.
-They also include a makefile which specifies which compiler to use, as well as compile and build flags.
+They also include a Makefile which specifies which compiler to use, as well as compile and build flags.
 Finally, they will typically have a linker script file, which defines the various memory regions for flash, RAM, etc.

 Crypto